hung20gg/process_ml_vncodelab/README.md

 The platform we choose is a website call "Vncodelab" (currently down), made by __Mr.Pham Xuan Lam__, guide of the ITLab NEU.

-### Currently there is no deep analysis about the data on this repo, only handing files and raw data